spaikkk/pablo-dsc/README.md

 # pablo-dsc
-A program to read/write dsc files
+A program to read/write dsc files.
 Dsc is a file format used in all project diva games to store notes/3d events data

 # How to use